AnthonyMercadante/AircraftIdentificationAI/README.md

 In the `tools` directory, you'll find various tools developed to assist in the project.
 Currently, it includes:
 - **Image Downloader Tool**: This tool, located at `tools/image_downloader`, facilitates downloading a custom dataset from the Open Images Dataset V7 tailored for specific classes.
 It's essential for gathering training data for our AI model.

+## Dataset Generation
+**Important Note:** The dataset is not included in this repository.
+You need to generate it on your own using the **Image Downloader Tool** located in `tools/image_downloader`.
+Please refer to the [`Instructions.md`](tools/image_downloader/Instructions.md) file in that directory to start creating the dataset for your local repository.
+The repository is configured to ignore the dataset files; however, upon generation, you may need to manually ignore additional dataset files depending on the class you use.
+For our project, we are using the aircraft dataset.

 ## Contributing
 Contributions and suggestions are welcome!
 For inquiries, contact Stephen Adams at [stephen.adams5@mohawkcollege.ca](mailto:stephen.adams5@mohawkcollege.ca).